-- Line 17 of the Schedule D (Form 1040) (or line 16 of the Schedule D (Form 1041)) filed with your tax return shows a capital gain; and - Any part of your capital gain was from foreign sources.
+Line 17 of the Schedule D (Form) 1040) (or line 16 of the Schedule D

-Caution: If your capital gains fall into two or more separate categories (e.g., the passive category and the general limitation category), do not use this worksheet.
-Instead, see Pub.
+(Form 1041)) you are filing with your tax return is a gain and any part of that gain was from foreign sources, category and the general limitation category), do not use Worksheet A. Instead, see Pub.
 514 for information on how to report the amounts.